A Louisiana parish offers an incredible array of services to build community and serve the poor.

-Although he’s the visible face of this dynamic ministry, Johnson would be the last to take the credit.
+Although he started this dynamic ministry during his time at the parish, Johnson would be the last to take the credit.

 “It’s the work of the entire parish, it’s the work of the Body of Christ,” he said, “and my parishioners do so much more than I do.”

 He made it all possible, however, by inviting and encouraging each member of his parish to serve each other and share their gifts—and this approach has been key to the ministry’s quick and ongoing success.
 “God gives to every parish people with gifts and supernatural charisms, and if they are invited to come sit at the table and share those gifts, they can help the community,” he said.

 Asking every member of the community to serve can lead to conversion of hearts for them.
 “Sometimes there’s this fear of who we’re inviting to the table,” Johnson said, “but let’s meet people where they’re at and invite them to walk with us, and pray with us about what they have to offer.
 I’ve seen people go from not living a moral life to living in a state of grace now—all because they were invited to come sit with us and join the team.”

 This attitude also extends to the underserved and suffering who come to the coffee shop for help.
 “After someone comes in for a meal,” he said, “often you see them start serving others.”